 2. Model the behaviors you want to see in your child.
 While you don’t need to start pouring over a physics textbook, let your child see you balance the monthly budget, read books for pleasure, work on a big professional project or even manage the family calendar.

 3. Support study habits by being present and available.
 Run through flashcards, administer practice questions and actively listen when your child wants to talk about the material he is learning.

 For children in the United States, it’s not uncommon to have several hours of homework each night as they advance in school, in addition to after-school activities, sports and other commitments.
 While making time and space for homework to happen is important, other habits, like sleep as well as a healthy diet, can contribute to a child’s academic success.

-According to National Sleep Foundation, first graders need up to 11 hours of sleep a night, while junior high and high school students need at least 8 hours.
-Over time, without sufficient sleep, kids’ attention spans and ability to concentrate are likely to decrease.
+According to the National Sleep Foundation, first graders need up to 11 hours of sleep a night, while junior high and high school students need at least 8 hours.
+Over time, without sufficient sleep, kids’ attention spans and abilities to concentrate are likely to decrease.
 Set a bedtime for your child and stick to it.
 If homework is interfering with your child’s ability to get enough sleep, it may be time to talk to the teacher about whether or not the volume of homework is reasonable.

 Figure out what the sticking point is.